CEEMS Exporter

 vfs_rmdir

-All the above kernel functions are exported and have fairly stable API.
-By tracing above functions, we will be able to monitor:
+All the above kernel functions are exported and have a fairly stable API.
+By tracing these functions, we can monitor:

 - Number of read bytes